mengxiang0811/GSoC15-perfect-hashing/README.md

 Citation: <a href="Implementing perfect hashing for mapping XID types to loaded principals">Implementing perfect hashing for mapping XID types to loaded principals</a>

-Acknowledgement: Thanks for Yijun Zhou's work on implementing the Dynamic Perfect Hashing scheme, and Rishi Shah's work on implementing the d-left hashing algorithm.
+<b>Acknowledgement</b>: Thanks for Yijun Zhou's work on implementing the Dynamic Perfect Hashing scheme, and Rishi Shah's work on implementing the d-left hashing algorithm.